 In the slide over, click Save without changing the details.

-Next, add another filter for Gender, and in the slide over select Female.
+Next, add another filter for Sex, and in the slide over select Female.

 Finally, click the Save and View Report button to see your report.